humanprotocol/hmt-escrow/README.md

 ## High Level Overview

-At a very high level this project consists of 4 main components:
+At a very high level this project consists of 4 main components (smart contracts):

 **Launcher (Job Launcher)** - The Job Launcher is factory which creates new escrow contracts.
 A job requester can then add Job details (as a mainfest) and fund the escrow.